 Peony Summer Wedding Centerpiece

-The tail end of peony season occurs at the start of summer, so including a peony centerpiece is a must.
-This centerpiece by Candelaria Designs captured our eye thanks to the bold Coral Charm peonies paired with blush pink and ivory garden roses and ranunculus.Continue to 2 of 20 below.
+The tail-end of peony season occurs at the start of summer, so including a peony centerpiece is a must.
+This centerpiece by Candelaria Designs captures the eye thanks to the bold Coral Charm peonies paired with blush pink and ivory garden roses and ranunculus.Continue to 2 of 20 below.

 02 of 20